Trump’s Mar-A-Lago Trips Cost Taxpayers $10 Million In One Month

 Agents are saddled with multiple tasks of holding fort at the homes of America’s first family.
 This includes providing security for Trump’s four adult children whenever they are on the go.
 The first daughter recently moved into a Northwest Washington neighborhood with her family.
 Her brothers have been tasked with managing the multi-billion dollar Trump Empire and travel all over the world.

-Jonathan Wackrow, a 14-year Secret Service employee with Obama’s detail pointed out that agents could burn out because of the need to provide security in Washington, Florida, New York and across the world as the family members travel.
+Jonathan Wackrow, a 14-year Secret Service employee with Obama’s detail pointed out that agents could burn out because of the need to provide security in Washington, Florida, New York, and across the world as the family members travel.

 “There was an anticipation of how stressful it was going to be on the agency, but the harsh reality is that the stress is just overwhelming.
 It’s a logistical nightmare.
 Agents are at a severe risk of burnout, and the very last thing you want is to have your agents burned out.”